 You should seek medical advice from your GP or other health professional if you think you have these signs of magnesium deficiency.
 A medical professional may arrange a blood test to identify whether you have low mineral levels or magnesium deficiency.
 Always consult medical advice before taking supplements.

 What Causes Magnesium Deficiency?

-We all need enough nutrients to support a healthy lifestyle, so it’s important to know the causes of magnesium deficiency and who may be more at risk.
+We all need enough nutrients to support a healthy lifestyle, so it’s important to know the causes of vitamin and mineral deficiencies and who may be more at risk.
 The most common cause of magnesium deficiency is not getting enough of the mineral in your diet.
 Consuming a lot of processed fats, refined sugars, salt, synthetic sweeteners or caffeine, like energy drinks, reduces your body’s ability to absorb magnesium.
 You can also develop low magnesium levels if the calcium in your blood is too high.
 Having high levels of calcium can affect how much magnesium your body can absorb.

 Sources of Magnesium

-The mineral is available in food and drink sources which can help you encourage your mineral levels.
+The mineral is available in food and drink sources which can help you raise your mineral levels.
 You can help to improve your intake by eating mineral-rich foods, such as:

 - nuts (e.g. peanuts, almonds and cashews)

 - beans (e.g. black, kidney and edamame beans)

 - whole grain bread

 Including these magnesium sources in your diet can help you support your body’s need for this essential mineral and avoid the health concerns which come alongside magnesium deficiency.